wolcengit/esm-abandoned/README.md

 1. ```--workers``` concurrency when we post to the bulk api.
 Only one post happens at a time, but higher concurrency should give you more throughput when using larger scroll sizes.
 1. Ports are required, otherwise 80 is the assumed port (what)

-## BUGS:

-1. It will not do anything special when copying the _id (copies _id from source host).
-If _id is remapped it may not do what you want.
-1. Should assume a default port of 9200